The 3rd World

-The 3rd World is the third studio album by rapper Immortal Technique, following a five-year absence since Revolutionary Vol. 2.
-It was released on June 24, 2008, on Viper Records.
-The 3rd World peaked at number 99 on the Billboard 200 chart.
+The album peaked at number 99 on the Billboard 200, number 36 on the Top R&B/Hip-Hop Albums, number 12 on the Top Rap Albums and number 10 on the Independent Albums chart in the United States.
 He claimed in an interview from September 2009 to have sold more than 60,000 copies.
 The album was conceived while recording material for other forthcoming projects with DJ Green Lantern and Southpaw.

 In 2009 Immortal Technique used the proceeds from this album to fund and construct an orphanage in Afghanistan.